 We wait impatiently for new seasons; rewatch our favourite moments; and become immersed in anything connected to the series: We simply can’t get enough of Jamie and Claire.

 But if you really want to bring the world of Outlander to life, come to Scotland and visit the filming locations used in the show.
+Whether it's by train from England or by flights to Glasgow from the USA, there's nowhere quite like this for living out your Outlander fantasies and reenacting your favourite scenes from the show.

 When you visit the filming sites in Glasgow, you travel in space and time because parts of the city starred as 18th-century Paris, 1930’s London, and post-war Boston.